APZmedia/comfyui-textools/README.md

 - **Alignment Options**: Supports text alignment (left, right, center) and vertical alignment (top, middle, bottom).
 - **Text Wrapping**: Automatically wraps text within a defined box area.

-### APZmedia Clean File Name Node
-- **Input Text**: Accepts a string input to be sanitized for use as a file name.
-- **Replacement Character**: Allows specification of a character to replace invalid characters.
-- **Invalid Characters**: Removes a predefined set of invalid characters that are not allowed in file names.
-- **Character Limit**: Truncates the cleaned text to a specified maximum length.
-- **Prefix**: Optionally prepend a prefix to the cleaned file name for consistency.

 ## Input Types

 ### APZmedia Image Rich Text Overlay